 Q: Where can I obtain more information associated with the vulnerability?

-A: At this time, and in the interest of best protecting our user community, we are limiting the information released to that absolutely required in order to assess impact and affect remediation.
+A: At this time, and in the interest of best protecting our user community, we are limiting the information released to what is absolutely required in order to assess the impact and affect remediation.
 Please contact support for more information.

 Q: Why is Sonatype making this information available?

 A: This is part of a responsible disclosure process.
 We are taking a concerted and proactive approach in our outreach activities and an effort to achieve the most rapid remediation possible.